allianz/.github/CODE_OF_CONDUCT.md

 # Allianz Open Source Code of Conduct

-**Our open source community values inclusivity, kindness, and constructive engagement; any disruptive behavior will not be tolerated.**
+**Our open source community values inclusivity, kindness, and constructive engagement.
+Disruptive behaviour may lead to a ban from the community**

 ## Our Pledge